JackieDai/RichDadAndPoorDad/004 Chapter One/Chapter One 30.md

 >
 > ![](https://ydlunacommon-cdn.nosdn.127.net/02414100e2ac4a7efa64d152a6339d13.jpg?)

-“ He was fed up and emotional by the time he got to complain to Mike’s dad, accusing him of being greedy(贪婪的) and not showing him respect.”
+“ He was <u>fed up(不爽)</u> and emotional by the time he got to complain to Mike’s dad, accusing him of being greedy(贪婪的) and not showing him respect.”

 ---